Outstanding Thesis and Outstanding Paper Prizes

-Each year, at the Research Students' Symposium, a prize is awarded for the best thesis for which a PhD has been awarded.
+Each year, at the Research Students' Symposium, a prize is awarded for the outstanding thesis for which a PhD has been awarded.

 - 2015: Georgios Kontonatsios - Automatic Compilation of Bilingual Terminologies from Comparable Corpora